South Florida Real Estate Authority

 Two Decades of Trusted South Florida Expertise

 Well respected by clients, peers, and industry leaders, Karen Anderson is known for her professionalism, ethical standards, and deep market knowledge.
-An award-winning Broker Associate at Compass year after year, she brings more than two decades of experience to the South Florida market, specializing in luxury properties and waterfront homes.
+An award-winning Broker Associate at Champagne & Parisi at Compass year after year, she has been serving South Florida buyers and sellers since 2005, specializing in luxury properties and waterfront homes.

 Florida License: BK3141013